corda/corda/docs/source/key-concepts-djvm.rst

 .. note::
     It is worth noting that not only smart contract code is instrumented by the sandbox, but all code that it can transitively reach.
-In particular this means that the Java runtime classes (that have not been whitelisted) and any other library code used in the program are also instrumented and persisted ahead of time.
+In particular this means that the Java runtime classes and any other library code used in the program are also instrumented and persisted ahead of time.